ParedesGab/PP5-heritage-housing-issues/README.md

 		which is a substantial drop from the agreed-upon performance goal of 0.75.

 + The output is defined as a continuous value for SalePrice in dollars.
 It is assumed that this model will predict a property sale price.
 + To make a house sale price prediction, the client will gather the input data and feed it into the App.
-The prediction is made on the fly (not in batche
+The prediction is made on the fly (not in batches).
-+ Heuristics: Currently, there is no established approach to predict house SalePrices in Ames, Iowa.
++ Heuristics: Currently, there is no established approach to predict house sale prices in Ames, Iowa.
 + The training data to fit the model comes from the Ames, Iowa [Housing Prices Dataset](https://www.kaggle.com/datasets/codeinstitute/housing-prices-data).
 This dataset contains 1,460 house records.
   + Train data - target: SalePrice; features: all other variables but EnclosedPorch and WoodDeckSF (dropped because they had > 80% of missing values).